Showing posts with label Progressives. Show all posts

 The essence of her account is this: After communicating with a friend about another person's work, she plopped some sentences in her column and then discovered she was using the same 43 words after bloggers told her.
 Here's what she wrote to explain her actions (repeated from Michael Calderone's space at Politico.com): "i was talking to a friend of mine Friday about what I was writing who suggested I make this point, expressing it in a cogent -- and I assumed spontaneous -- way and I wanted to weave the idea into my column. but, clearly, my friend must have read josh marshall without mentioning that to me. we're fixing it on the web, to give josh credit, and will include a note, as well as a formal correction tomorrow."

 My prediction that within a week Ms. Dowd would be finished if still bereft of a plausible explanation, was completely wrong.
 I misjudged how serious the matter would be taken by the New York Times.
-I see reader and writer outrage and some scorn, but little from the Times itself.
+I see reader and writer outrage and some scorn, but little objection from the Times itself.

 I think Ms. Dowd made a mistake, got rattled during the firestorm and then made more mistakes by blaming her quotable friend.
 My reasoning is that she didn't need to take risks deliberately, so it probably wasn't theft.
-She's already a famous, award-winning columnist in little danger of losing her space, so she doesn't need to lift other people's work including the unremarkable 43 words she borrowed.
+She's already a famous, award-winning columnist in little danger of losing her space, so she doesn't need to lift other people's work including the unremarkable 43 words at issue.

+I rarely agree with her (save for the attention she aptly paid to Bill Clinton's peccadilloes in the 90s).
+So I admit that my antennae went up easily when I learned about her ordeal.
 However, I'd like to think that if a columnist I normally agree with like Noonan, Krauthammer, or Goldberg, had inserted 43 words written by another writer and then proffered such a lame excuse, that I'd have been equally critical.
 When and if something like that happens, we'll see if I rise to the task.

 It's over for Hillary Clinton